mjambon/dune-starter/README.md

 The project is structured as a collection of mostly self-contained subprojects, each with its source code and tests.

-Requirements: opam, git, make, jbuilder (dune), alcotest.
+Requirements: opam, git, make, dune, alcotest.

 ## How to set up your OCaml project: